 - Full-time students can remain on the plan through the summer if they are full time in the spring and will be again in the fall, though it is not required by the university at this time.

 - Part-time undergraduate and graduate/professional students are strongly encouraged to have health insurance coverage, but it is not a requirement of the university.
 Visit Aetna Student Health for a list of eligible groups or call 314-977-7168 to find out if you may be eligible to voluntarily enroll in the University Health Plan.

-- Starting in the 2015 - 2016 academic year, students who have been awarded graduate assistantships including support for UHP enrollment will also enroll online through Aetna Student Health.
+- Students who have been awarded graduate assistantships including support for UHP enrollment will also enroll online through Aetna Student Health.
 See Frequently Asked Questions relating to the enrollment or waiver process for graduate assistants.